K. J. Ray Liu: Career

 Liu joined University of Maryland, College Park, in 1990, where he was a Distinguished University Professor and a Distinguished Scholar-Teacher and also Christine Kim Eminent Professor of Information Technology at Electrical and Computer Engineering Department of A. James Clark School of Engineering.
-He has trained over 70 Ph.D. and postdoctoral students, of which 13 are now IEEE fellows.
-According to the Mathematics Genealogy Project, he has had over 200+ Ph.D. descendants.
+He has trained over 76 Ph.D. and postdoctoral students, of which 13 are now IEEE fellows.
+According to the Mathematics Genealogy Project, he has had over 200 Ph.D. descendants.
 He retired from the University of Maryland at the end of 2021.

-Liu founded Origin Wireless in 2013.
-His inventions won three prestigious CES Innovation Awards, including CES Best of Innovation in 2021, 2017 CEATEC Grand Prix, 2021 Red Dot Design Award, and many other awards.
-Origin's first product, marketed as the Belkin Linksys Aware, was deployed in 2019 to over 150 countries worldwide as the first-ever Mesh Wi-Fi integrated communications and motion-sensing technology, marking the birth of integrated communications and sensing for mass consumer applications, and it won many prestigious awards.
-Verizon Fios launched Home Awareness and Signify, formerly known as Philips Lighting, did SpaceSense in 2022 enabled by Origin's wireless AI technology.
+Liu founded Origin Wireless in 2013, and pioneered ambient sensing and intelligence by leveraging the ubiquitous radio waves around us as the new sixth sense to decipher human activities, secure home, provide better health care, automate intelligent space, without using any proprietary devices or wearables.
+Origin was acquired by ADT, Inc. in February 2026.
+Original Wireless products won three CES Innovation Awards, including CES Best of Innovation in 2021, 2017 CEATEC Grand Prix, and the 2021 Red Dot Design Award.

 Liu was the 2022 IEEE President and CEO.
-He strived to "Make IEEE Your Professional Home", a motto that defines his IEEE Presidency.
 He has served as the 2019 IEEE Vice President - Technical Activities, Division IX Director of IEEE Board of Directors in 2016–17, and the President of IEEE Signal Processing Society in 2012–13.
 He was also the Editor-in-Chief of IEEE Signal Processing Magazine in 2003-05.
 Liu was a founder of Asia-Pacific Association of Signal and Information Processing (APSIPA).

 As the founder and president of Odyssey Technology in 1997–1999, Liu and his team developed "Remoteeyes", the world's first digital surveillance system through the Internet when the only available surveillance systems were analog.
-The impact is everlasting with the ubiquitous uses of cameras for surveillance over the Internet nowadays, which is now a $50B industry.